STEPHINRACHEL/TestExercise/README.md

 # TestExercise
-This repo contains a functionality test for verifying an e-commerce site.
+This repository contains a functionality test for verifying an e-commerce site.

 ### Pre-requisite